totemcc/totemcc.github.com/onward2012/onward.md

 Sections 2 and 3 define these terms, with the goal of expanding the scope of what is traditionally considered programming and who are traditionally considered programmers.

 Section 4 introduces a case study, Recursive Drawing.
-Recursive Drawing is a port of the textual programming language Context Free to a graphical, directly manipulable programming interface.
+Recursive Drawing is a reimplementation of the textual programming language Context Free as a graphical, directly manipulable programming interface.
+The following sections are illustrated with examples from Recursive Drawing.

-Sections 5 through 7 suggest alternative approaches in the design of programming interfaces.
-These suggestions are: Rethinking causality, focusing on program transformation rather than construction, and de-emphasizing numbers as the values of concern in a programming interface.
-The arguments draw on examples from Recursive Drawing.
+Section 5 suggests an alternative to the linear nature of programming.
+Instead of compilers, programming interfaces are implemented as constraint solvers, which allows the programmer to modify the source code by modifying a running process.

+Section 6 suggests shifting our focus from program construction to program transformation.

+Section 7 discusses the strengths and weaknesses of Recursive Drawing and directly manipulable programming interfaces in general.

 Section 8 concludes.